 United Way looks at the big picture and strategically invests in multiple areas to address a range of needs for local children and families who are struggling.
-Funds raised strengthen our community, meaning we can invest in over 100 programs right here in the Alberta Capital Region.
+Funds raised strengthen our community, meaning we can invest in local agencies, initiatives, and programs right here in the Alberta Capital Region.